EKALABYA45/ResabWebPage/README.md

 # ResabWebPage
-A simple responsive webpage using HTML and CSS
+A simple responsive gym webpage using HTML and CSS
 <br>
 Author-Ekalabya Meher